-Welcome to the School of Teacher Education, Learning and Development and in particular the In-Service Certificate in Education (Post-16 Education and Training).
+Welcome to the School of Teacher Education and in particular the Certificate in Education.

-This handbook provides you with information about your PGCE course (which is validated by The Open University), the school, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.
+This handbook provides you with information about your Certificate in Education (which is validated by Leeds City College), the school, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.

-Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in Teacher Education and also for progression into employment or onto a Masters Degree course if that is your choice.
+Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in education and also for progression onto further study if that is your choice.